 Additionally the foliage of this plant is browsed by deer and rabbits when young.
 So, it is good to have a larger population.
 With some local ecotypes, the leaves will close up when touched – hence another common name, ‘sensitive plant’.
 The leaves also close up at night.

 A large colony of these can provide cover for game birds and other ground nesting birds.
 The seeds are eaten by birds and other animals.
+Studies have shown the seed to be particularly valuable to the Bobwhite Quail.
 This plant self seeds quite aggressively if in an ornamental flower garden setting, so you’be been warned.